katyaa4703/github-tutorial/README.md

  * Then switch to your cloud9 tab.
 Once you have switched to your cloud9 tab, press on the top right and press on gear icon
  * Then press SSH keys tab
  * Copy and paste the 2nd SSH key int github (private).
 It should beging with ssh-rsa
  * Then add SSH key.
-Go to cloud9 and
+Go to cloud9
- *
+ * Open github-learning IDE
+ * In the workspace put in " ssh -T git@github.com"
+ * Once ths is done, you will see "Hi <your username>!
+You've succesfully authenticated but github does not provie shell acces."

 ---